-Classic Macaroni Salad Made With Greek Yogurt has the familiar flavor and texture everyone loves about a classic, creamy pasta salad.
-Except…it’s secretly more nutritious than traditional, mayo-based macaroni salad, because nonfat Greek yogurt can be substituted for most, if not all, of the mayonnaise.
+Classic Macaroni Salad with Greek Yogurt Dressing has the familiar flavor and texture everyone loves about a classic, creamy pasta salad.
+Except…it’s secretly more healthy and nutritious than traditional, mayo-based macaroni salad, because nonfat Greek yogurt can be substituted for most, if not all, of the mayonnaise.
 Boom!

 You guys know I’m always trying to healthy-up my ingredients on classic recipes in a way that doesn’t disturb the yum factor.
 I put this one to the test!